moddio/indie.fun-docs/token-creation.md

 Once integrated, your existing token will be available for trading on the platform immediately, without needing to go through the fundraising process.

-**Note**: You must have ownership or appropriate permissions for the token you're integrating.

 ---

 ## Creating a New Token